Links on Android Authority may earn us a commission. Learn more.

 First, put your target Bluetooth speaker into pairing mode.
-The exact method will vary from product to product, but typically this involves holding down a specific button for a few seconds.
-Check its instructions if you’re not sure.
+The exact method will vary from product to product, but typically this involves holding down a specific button (often labeled with the Bluetooth logo) for a few seconds.
+Check the speaker’s instructions if you’re not sure.

 From here, it’s a matter of using the Alexa app for Android, iPhone, or iPad.

 - Go to the Devices tab, then choose Echo and Alexa in the carousel up top.

 - Select the Alexa device you’re trying to pair with.

 - Under Bluetooth Connections, tap Connect a device.